 Just about any big dog will make the average criminal think twice – many bad guys will even avoid confrontations with small dogs, given their predilection to bark incessantly at any perceived threat.

 Because of this, most average people are probably better served by acquiring an intimidating or scary-looking dog breed, who has been trained in basic obedience and little more – that’s really all most folks need for deterrence!

 Few trouble makers are going to try to identify your dog’s breed while sizing you up as a potential target.
 Rather, they are likely to note a few key characteristics when deciding his or her next move.

 Most intimidating dogs exhibit the following characteristics:

 In this case, bigger is definitively better.
-A 50-pound pit bull can be incredibly intimidating, while exposing his teeth, barking and lunging at you, but a 200-pound Great Dane barely has to look at you to tighten your sphincter.
+A 50-pound pit bull can be incredibly intimidating, while exposing his teeth, emitting one of the scariest barks in the world, and lunging at you, but a 200-pound Great Dane barely has to look at you to tighten your sphincter.

 Some empirical data demonstrates that black dogs are more intimidating than those of other colors.
 The reasons for this aren’t entirely clear, but it may have something to do with the use of Rottweilers, Doberman Pinchers, German Pinchers and similar, predominately black breeds in security, guarding and attack contexts.

 However, it is important to remember that this is only one component of the overall intimidation factor of a given breed.
 Is a 175-pound Great Pyrenees more intimidating than a 95-pound Doberman?
 It depends on the mind of the person giving you the willies.